rss2025/rss2025.github.io/_attending/registration.md

 <small>*Note that the registration desk will be closed between 10am and 11am on June 21st.</small>

+### Campus Access for RSS Attendees

+All RSS 2025 attendees must present a multi-day pass to enter USC.
+If you plan to walk in and register onsite, download the pass [here]({{ site.baseurl }}/images/usc_pass/062025_Viterbi_SAC_RSS_Conference.pdf) and bring a printed copy with you.

 ### Visa and Invitation Letter
 <!--